 - Proof of other cash or non-cash resources (bring most recent savings and checking account statements)

 - Social Security Cards: Everyone who receives services must have a Social Security number.
 It is best to bring a card for everyone for whom you are seeking benefits (you, your children, and so on)

 - Proof of household expenses.
 Bring as many of the following as you can: most recent gas or electric bill; most recent fuel, oil or propane bill that shows the company's name, address, and telephone number; receipt or written statement of child care costs; real estate tax bill; recent doctor or hospital bill

 People in need of emergency assistance often need additional help in paying their total bill.
 Here are some other area resources in addition to the Department of Social Services.
 Please note these groups serve people in specific ZIP Code areas.

 The Assistance Center of Towson Churches offers an ecumenical program of providing help to the poor and needy families in the Towson area.

 Catonsville Food Ministry provides emergency financial assistance and food in the Catonsville area.

-Community Assistance Network (CAN) - In addition to emergency services, program areas include employment assistance, food, shelter, weatherization and more.
+Community Assistance Network provides emergency services, employment assistance, food, shelter, weatherization and more.